operator-framework/java-operator-sdk/README.md

 ![Java CI with Maven](https://github.com/ContainerSolutions/java-operator-sdk/workflows/Java%20CI%20with%20Maven/badge.svg)

 SDK for building Kubernetes Operators in Java.
 Inspired by [operator-sdk](https://github.com/operator-framework/operator-sdk).
-User (you) only writes the logic in a Controller that creates, updates or deletes resources related to a custom resource.
+User (you) only writes the logic in a Controller that creates/updates or deletes resources related to a custom resource.
 All the issues around are handled by the framework for you.
 Check out this [blog post](https://blog.container-solutions.com/a-deep-dive-into-the-java-operator-sdk) about the non-trivial common problems needs to be solved for every operator.